 More than any time in history, diverse industries, companies and organisations are opening up their processes to a global crowd in the hope of expediting progress and finding diamonds in the rough.
-One industry that has certainly taken up the open innovation approach is packaging; the nexus of many scientific disciplines, the diverse technology uses, and the real-life applicability have made this a hot-bed of crowdsourcing Challenges.
+One industry that has certainly taken up the open innovation approach is paper products and packaging; the nexus of many scientific disciplines, the diverse technology uses, and the real-life applicability have made this a hot-bed of crowdsourcing Challenges.
 Whereas more nebulous or abstracted problems may struggle to gain traction on a web-platform, the tangible impact of solutions in the packaging space give a direct reason for Solvers to participate.
 With growing consumer demands, tightening environmental regulations, and lower costs desired, packaging firms have been quick to use online crowdsourcing and leverage this tangibility to access the power of perspicacious global minds.

 InnoCentive have more than ten years of experience writing & solving packaging based Challenges; this longevity, multiplicity, and diversity have meant it is a field of strength for our Principals, along with our crowd.